Cat Lake First Nation in northern Ontario declares state of emergency over housing

-CAT LAKE, Ont. — The leadership of Cat Lake First Nation in northern Ontario have declared a state of public health emergency, citing “profoundly poor conditions of housing.”
+CAT LAKE, Ont. — The leadership of Cat Lake First Nation in northern Ontario has declared a state of emergency, citing “profoundly poor conditions of housing” as the cause of a public health crisis.

 The council has also asked Health Canada to provide detailed plans and a timeline for how the issue will be addressed.

+“People continually encounter the effects of federal and provincial jurisdictional squabbling leading to inequitable access to not only health care, but meaningful solutions to the epidemic proportions of the emergency,” the declaration of emergency reads.

-Ontario Indigenous Affairs Minister Greg Rickford says that while “the declaration of a social emergency is of great concern” to his government, on-reserve housing is a federal responsibility.
+Ontario Indigenous Affairs Minister Greg Rickford said that while “the declaration of a social emergency is of great concern” to his government, on-reserve housing is a federal responsibility.

-In a written statement, Rickford calls on the federal government to “deliver immediate relief” to the Cat Lake community and notes that he is monitoring the situation closely.
+In a written statement, Rickford called on the federal government to “deliver immediate relief” to the Cat Lake community and notes that he is monitoring the situation closely.

-Representatives for Crown-Indigenous Relations Minister Carolyn Bennett and Indigenous Services Minister Seamus O’Regan did not immediately respond to a request for comment.
+Newly minted Indigenous Services Minister Seamus O’Regan said he spoke with both Nishnawbe Aski Nation Grand Chief Alvin Fiddler and Keewaykapow about the crisis.

+“They expressed to me the significant challenges the community is facing and the need to have a concrete action plan to resolve them,” he said in a written statement.
+“I indicated that our department officials will continue to work closely with them to develop an action plan to address the community’s needs.”

 “It is unacceptable that the people of Cat Lake suffer in living conditions that would be intolerable in mainstream society,” he said in a written statement.
 “We will support Chief and Council to ensure that the necessary housing improvements are made available as quickly as possible, especially for high-risk community members such as infants and youth, the infirmed and the aged.”

-Fiddler notes that the leaders of NAN’s 49 First Nations — including Cat Lake First Nation — declared a collective housing emergency in 2014 due to shoddy housing and related health effects.
+Fiddler noted that the leaders of NAN’s 49 First Nations — including Cat Lake First Nation — declared a collective housing emergency in 2014 due to shoddy housing and related health effects.

 The remote community of Cat Lake, home to 565 people at the time of the 2016 census, is located several hundred kilometres north of Thunder Bay, Ont.